 Sessions

-HTTP is a stateless protocol, but almost every application needs to keep state between requests, e.g. content of a shopping cart.
-This is what a session is used for.
-Let's see
+HTTP is a stateless protocol; however, almost every application needs to maintain state between requests, such as the content of a shopping cart.
+This is precisely what sessions are used for.
+We will show:

-When using sessions, each user receives a unique identifier called session ID, which is passed in a cookie.
-This serves as the key to the session data.
+When using sessions, each user receives a unique identifier called a session ID, which is passed in a cookie.
+This serves as a key to the session data.
 Unlike cookies, which are stored on the browser side, session data is stored on the server side.

-We configure session in configuration, the choice of expiration time is important.
+We configure sessions in the configuration; the choice of expiration time is particularly important.

 Starting Session

-By default, Nette will start a session automatically the moment we start reading from it or writing data to it.
-To manually
+By default, Nette automatically starts a session the moment we begin reading from or writing data to it.
+To start a session manually, use $session->start().

-PHP sends HTTP headers affecting caching when starting the session, see session_cache_limiter, and possibly a cookie with the session ID.
-Therefore, it is always necessary to start the session before sending any output to the browser, otherwise an exception will be thrown.
-So if you know that a session will be used during page rendering, start it manually before, for example in the presenter.
+PHP sends HTTP headers affecting caching when starting the session (see session_cache_limiter), and possibly a cookie with the session ID.
+Therefore, it is always necessary to start the session before sending any output to the browser; otherwise, an exception will be thrown.
+So, if you know that a session will be used during page rendering, start it manually beforehand, for example, in the presenter.

-In developer mode, Tracy starts the session because it uses it to display redirection and AJAX requests bars in the Tracy Bar.
+In developer mode, Tracy starts the session because it uses it to display bars for redirects and AJAX requests in the Tracy Bar.

-Nette Framework solves the problem by dividing the entire space into sections (objects Nette\Http\SessionSection).
-Each unit then uses its own section with a unique name and no collisions can occur.
+Nette Framework solves this problem by dividing the entire space into sections (objects of Nette\Http\SessionSection).
+Each unit then uses its own section with a unique name, and no collision can occur.

 $section = $session->getSection('unique name');